-Nowadays, almost every brand provides either a live chat on their site or a chatbot in popular messengers.
-They are kind of personal assistants that introduce a store to users, demonstrate relevant items, and help make an order.
-Users enjoy interacting with them using buttons, quick replies, and input since they can save time looking for certain products.
+Nowadays, almost every brand has either a live chat on its site or a chatbot on popular social media platforms.
+These are personal assistants that introduce a store to users, present relevant products, and help place an order.
+Users enjoy interacting with bots using buttons, quick replies, and input since they can save time looking for certain products.
 SendPulse offers drag and drop builder to create a chatbot or a live chat for your website to convert visitors into customers.

-Below you can see how Warby Parker helps their site visitors via a live chat.
-Users can click a button to get help with the most common issue, look for the answer via a search bar, or chat with the help of user input.
+Below you can see how Warby Parker helps site visitors using a live chat.
+Users can click a button to get help with the most common issues, find answers to their questions using the search bar, or chat with the help of user input.

 Facebook and Google provide users with the opportunity to create geo-targeted ads.
-This way, you can communicate relevant messages, content, and ads to users based on location data.
-This ad is a great chance to attract more people to local services such as car repair, plumbers, medical services, etc.
+This way, you can create relevant messages, content, and ads for users based on location data.
+Such an ad is a great chance to attract more people to local services, such as car repair shops, plumbers, medical services, etc.